SCUTWYZ/SCUTWYZ.github.io/_pages/about.md

 3. The application of LLM, knowledge graph and other advanced AI technology in above fields;
 4. Other interesting issues in social computing and urban computing.

-<font color='red'> Now I'm looking for a chance to pursue PhD (or MPhil).
+<font color='red'> Now I'm looking for a PhD (or MPhil) chance.
 If you are interested in my experience, please feel free to contact me!!! </font>